 This plugin allows users to transition smoothly to a newer Fedora release without needing to reinstall the operating system manually.
-It handles complex tasks like dependency resolution, package replacements, and kernel upgrades, ensuring a seamless experience for users.
+It handles complex tasks like dependency resolution, package replacements, and kernel upgrades.
+By default, it behaves like distro-sync, meaning it will synchronize all packages to match the new release repositories.
+This can include downgrading certain packages to their new release versions if needed, which ensures your system perfectly matches the target release.

 - Efficient Process: Automatically downloads and installs all required updates for the target Fedora release.